9Quid/WindowsServer2022-Lab/05-Windows11-AD-Join/README.md

 - Always confirm the client is getting its IP and DNS from the DHCP scope on the DC.

-- After a successful join, domain policies like `control panel restrictions from Chapter 4` apply immediately after `gpupdate /force` or a `reboot`.
+- After a successful join, domain policies like `control panel restrictions from Chapter 4` applied immediately after `gpupdate /force` or a `reboot`.